 10. Start your marketing campaigns

-You’re ready for your first sale.
-It’s time to start shouting from the rooftops.
-Drive customers to your online store with these free and paid marketing strategies.
+Your store is now ready to take on sales.
+It’s time to start shouting it from the rooftops.
+Drive customers to your online store using a variety of marketing strategies.

-If you want to simplify the process, Wix lets you create Facebook and Instagram Ads from your site dashboard that uses AI to optimize your ads and targets your ideal audience.
+Facebook and Instagram ads - Facebook and Instagram offer various ad placements, which help you to target certain demographics or interest groups on their respective platforms.
+Wix lets you create Facebook and Instagram Ads directly from your site dashboard and uses AI to optimize your ads around the clock.

 Daniel is the Managing Editor at Wix eCommerce, where he uses his experience as a merchant, journalist and marketer to create content that helps online businesses grow.